-Whether your hosting a holiday party or just having some friends over, a cheese board is a really easy way to entertain.
+Whether you’re hosting a holiday party or having friends over for drinks, a cheese board is an effortless way to entertain.
 And with a few modifications, you can easily create a Low FODMAP Cheese Board.

 Below I’ve included a list of low FODMAP foods to possibly include in your very own Low FODMAP Cheese Board.
-If you’re currently in the experimentation phase of the low FODMAP diet or not quite sure how you react to different FODMAPs, the key is sticking to the recommended serving sizes.
-So to help, I’ve also included the Monash recommended low FODMAP servings sizes with the foods below.
+If you’re currently in the experimentation phase of the low FODMAP diet or not quite sure how you react to different FODMAPs, the key is sticking to the recommended low FODMAP serving sizes.

 - Cheddar cheese